moke8198/moke8198.github.io/_posts/2017-08-06-The-Romantic-Music-of-Bach.md

 Why is it then that so many performances of Bach are lacklustre, sometimes even by professional artists?
 As a student interpreting Bach is something I struggle with, especially as I find that my interpretations can clash with more textbook readings of his works.
 I think that we have many misconceptions about Bach today, and I hope that the direction we take in performing his works will be able to revitalise his music in the modern repertoire.
 I feel Bach is absent from our large concert halls, replaced by the large scale works of the later composers.
 What a shame, as Bach is certainly one of the greatest composers to have ever lived.

 <img src="https://moke8198.github.io/assets/images/performancemass.jpg" alt="">
+<div class="captions">A performance of the Bach B Minor Mass in 2012, taken from the BBC proms.
+Such performances are incredibly rare in Singapore.</div>

 <div class="captions">Historical Accuracy</div>